 If you’d like your club to be part of the MCC, contact our Club Liaison Officer.
 More information here.

 After members vote to pursue an objective, club representatives work together on developing a solution.
 Unaligned riders may assist with this process, but member groups are kept informed of progress at all times.

 The MCC is run along democratic lines.
 Member clubs raise

 issues from their own meetings via their delegates.
 These items are placed on the agenda of the MCC.
 The decision on whether an issue will be taken up or not is determined by a vote of the delegates.

-We represent Riders locally, nationally and internationally, safeguarding motorcycle riders’ rights.
+We represent motorcycle riders in the state of New South Wales, safeguarding their rights.
 We promote motorcycling and the interests of motorcyclists.

 Some issues include:

 - CTP Insurance